TNA X Division Championship: TNA X Division Championship Tournament (2012)

 On the June 28, 2012, episode of Impact Wrestling, TNA announced a tournament for the TNA X Division Championship, which would take place at Destination X, where Austin Aries would vacate the title for a shot at the TNA World Heavyweight Championship.
 The tournament was preceded by four qualifying matches featuring wrestlers from the independent circuit.
 TNA contracted wrestlers Douglas Williams, Kid Kash and Zema Ion were given automatic spots in the first round of the tournament.
 The eighth and final spot in the tournament would be filled by the winner of a four-way between the losers of the qualifying matches.
 At Destination X the eight wrestlers will face each other in four singles matches, with the winners advancing to an Ultimate X match for the X Division Championship.

 TNA X Division Championship Tournament (2013)

 On the Destination X edition of Impact!
 TNA started a tournament to determine a new TNA X Division Champion, since the title was vacated after Chris Sabin traded it in for a shot at the World Championship.
-The tournament consisted of three three–way semifinal matches, taking place on the July 18 edition of Impact!, with the finals, another three-way match, taking place on July 25, 2013.
+The tournament consisted of three single semifinal matches, taking place on the July 18 edition of Impact!, with the finals, a three-way match, taking place on July 25, 2013.